LenaDias/imgd4000-2025/day2_more_c++.md

 5. In the Input settings menu, click the + button next to “Axis Mappings”, which are for continuous controls.
 Name the new control “MoveForward”.
 Assign the W key to this with a Scale value of 1.
 Create a new mapping and assign the S key to this with a value of -1.
 In our code this will ensure that S moves in the opposite direction of W.
 6. Do the same thing for the A/D keys but to a new control named “MoveRight”.
 7. While we’re here, let’s go ahead and create an action for the `Fire` method we’ll add to our Pawn in the next section.
 Create a new “Action Mapping” (these are for discrete events like buttons presses) and name it “Fire”.
 Map the spacebar to this action.
 8. Let’s add a new component that will help us control the movement of our Pawn.
 There’s a variety of components for this, but we’ll use the `FloatingPawnMovement` component.
-Add the include to our Pawn’s header file:
+Add the include to our Pawn’s header file, once more _above_ the SpherePawn include:
 ```c++
 #include "GameFramework/FloatingPawnMovement.h"
 ```